nus-cs2103-AY2223S1/ip/docs/README.md

 Usage of the marker is up to you!
 Possible uses are to mark completed tasks or important tasks.

-### Storage
-All tasks are automatically saved at `/data/duke.txt` and loaded from the same file on startup.

-Advanced users may directly edit the savefile.

-**Caution!** If the edited data is of a different format, the file will be **overwritten** and data lost.

 ## Usage

 ### `todo <description>` Adds a Todo task